Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 Common Driver Parameters
 ------------------------

 Drivers share common parameters contained in the Driver_params class.
 These parameters are mainly used in the time integration scheme to detect the type of displacement.
-In the tables below, we describe the types of motion available by drivers and as well as a list of motions available on the driver:
+In the tables below, we describe the types of motion available by drivers as well as a list of motions available on the driver:

 .. list-table:: Glossary Of Motion Types
    :widths: 25 25